Cancer Misdiagnosis: Does Malpractice Insurance Cover You?

 Frequently, certain cancers emerge in diagnostic error studies and malpractice claims because of overlapping symptoms and systemic challenges.
 According to findings from the study Characteristics of Disease-Specific and Generic Diagnostic Pitfalls: A Qualitative Study, published in JAMA Network Open, the most frequent cancer misdiagnoses include colorectal (5%), lung (4%), breast (2%), prostate (2%), and bladder (1%) cancers (Schiff GD, Volodarskaya M, Ruan E, et al., 2022).
 Here’s why these specific types of cancer are so high-risk:

 These cancers often appear in legal proceedings as lawsuits evaluate whether the physician breached the standard of care, particularly by failing to recognize red flags or order appropriate follow-up tests, and whether any breach of the standard of care actually harmed the patient.
+Medical misdiagnosis cases and medical malpractice cases often require input from healthcare providers, who supply medical records and statements, and a medical expert, who can review the case and provide expert testimony.
 Addressing these common pitfalls requires heightened vigilance, timely referrals, and improved communication between care teams to reduce errors and improve outcomes.

 The damage to a physician’s reputation can be just as serious.
 A single high-profile medical malpractice case can shake years of patient trust.
 Even if the physician ultimately prevails, the process of defending against a claim can be stressful, time-consuming, and costly.
+Medical misdiagnosis cases and medical malpractice cases often require a medical expert to review the doctor's misdiagnosis and provide an opinion on whether the standard of care was breached.
 These risk factors often push private practice doctors to revisit their diagnostic procedures and make sure their malpractice insurance offers enough protection to handle such situations.

 For a detailed look at how malpractice claims unfold and what to expect, visit our guide on understanding the medical malpractice claims process.